We will explore the difference between Invesco QQQ Trust (QQQ) vs Vanguard Growth ETF (VUG).

 QQQ vs VUG

 The primary difference between QQQ and VUG is the company that offers the exchange-traded fund (ETF).
-VUG is offered by Vanguard while QQQ is offered by Invesco.
+VUG is offered by Vanguard, while Invesco offers QQQ.
 Another significant difference is the number of stocks in each, with VUG having 287 different companies in the index compared to 100 with QQQ.